 Kassig said his direct exposure to what was something of an alien conflict and culture before transformed his perspective.

-“There is this mentality from where I come from back home that I have a little bit of a problem with,” he said.
+“There is this mentality from where I come from back home that I have a little bit of a problem with,” he says.
 “I don’t want to get on a political soap box, but at the same time we have to think about why as a country we choose to help certain people and not others.

 “We have to think about why we just chalk up the Middle East [as] this complex enigma that we will never understand because they are so different from us.
 But at the end of the day, they are really not.
-It’s just about whether or not you’re willing to go out on a limb and understand something,” he said.
+It’s just about whether or not you’re willing to go out on a limb and understand something,” he says.

-“This is real, and it’s scary stuff, and it’s sad what is happening to people here,” he said.
+“This is real, and it’s scary stuff, and it’s sad what is happening to people here,” he says.
 “People back home need to know about it, they need to know.
 Sometimes you gotta take a stand, you gotta draw a line somewhere.”